 Moreover, there is a functor turning linear optical gates into $\bf{Path}$ diagrams, representing their underlying matrix:

-\begin{proposition} The classical interpretation of linear optics factors through the Path calculus, i.e.~the functor $F: \bf{LO} \to \bf{Path}$ defined above satisfies $\U = F \circ \cal{C}$. \end{proposition}
+\begin{proposition} The classical interpretation of linear optics factors through the Path calculus, i.e.~the functor $F: \bf{LO} \to \bf{Path}$ defined above satisfies $\U = \cal{C} \circ F$. \end{proposition}

 The rewrite rules of $\bf{Path}$ allow to reduce any diagram to a normal form, which carries the same data as a weighted bipartite graph.
-This normal form can be reached by the following (pseudo) algorithm: \begin{enumerate} \item remove all instances of $\eta: 0 \to 1$ and $\epsilon: 1 \to 0$ by using the (co)unit and (co)copy laws repeatedly. \item apply the bialgebra law and the multiplicative law until all instances of the comonoid $\delta$ precede all instances of the monoid $\mu$, \item apply the additive rule to contract parallel edges. \end{enumerate} As an example, the following equation holds in $\bf{Path}$, the normal form procedure going from left to right.
+This normal form can be reached by the following (pseudo) algorithm: \begin{enumerate} \item remove all possible instances of $\eta: 0 \to 1$ and $\epsilon: 1 \to 0$ by using the (co)unit and (co)copy laws repeatedly. \item apply the bialgebra law, together with homomorphism and multiplicative laws, until all instances of the comonoid $\delta$ precede all instances of the monoid $\mu$, \item apply the additive rule to contract parallel edges. \end{enumerate} As an example, the following equation holds in $\bf{Path}$, the normal form procedure going from left to right.

 where the thick wires carry the endomorphism $2: 1 \to 1$.
 Computation of the weights on the resulting graph is equivalent to the block-diagonal matrix multiplication defined by $\cal{C}$.
 This is stated formally as the following result.